Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Pest/vector population model and preliminary results

-for $p_a$ defined in~\eqref{eq1}.
+for $p(x,a)$ defined in~\eqref{chap3_eq1}.
 By \cite[Section 3.2]{dumont2025sterile_patch},

 We then establish the following result for population elimination.
 It is essentially a reformulation of the previous theorem, but with elimination now depending on the value of $ \max_{x \geq 0} g(x)$.
-This result will serve as a basis for the generalisation to the case where the species evolves across $n$ interconnected areas.
+This result will serve as a basis for the generalisation to the case where the species evolves across interconnected areas, as discussed later in \Cref{n_patch}.

 \begin{theorem} The origin of \eqref{simple_allee} is GAS on $\mathbb{R}_+$ whenever

 Moreover, if $\mathcal{N}>1$, this condition is both necessary and sufficient for global asymptotic stability of the origin on $\mathbb{R}_+$. \end{theorem}